 Generally made by women, the design comes from their own imagination.
 There are no guidelines or instructions to help in the design of these intricate and colourful pieces, the women simply decide on a decorative pattern and apply it from memory.
 The skills of basketmaking are passed down through the generations from mother to daughter.

 The materials used are usually grasses and palm leaves which are dyed with other natural materials.

-This activity fulfills a social purpose, since it strengthens the community linkages.
-We have mainly worked with mothers of twins, a very stigmatised category of women in Ethiopia.
-The workshop and the ongoing project suppose for them a kind of reinsertion and social recovery which allow these women practice their weaving skills and preserve them in order to transfer the traditional techniques to the next generations.
+This activity fulfills a social purpose since it strengthens the community linkages.
+We have mainly worked with mothers of twins, a very stigmatized category of women in Ethiopia.
+The workshop and the ongoing project suppose for them a kind of reinsertion and social recovery which allow these women to practice their weaving skills and preserve them in order to transfer the traditional techniques to the next generations.